kampan-inc/amazon_scraper/README.md

-# amazon-python-scrapy-scraper
+# amazon_scraper
-Python Scrapy spiders that scrape product data and reviews from [Amazon.com](https://www.amazon.com/).
+Python Scrapy spiders that scrape product data and reviews from [Amazon.in]

 This Scrapy project contains 3 seperate spiders: